Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Taiwan Judicial Assistance Information

 Fax: +(886) 7-238-5237

-The United States maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and consular services similar to those at embassies.
+The United States maintains unofficial relations with the people of Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and other consular services similar to those at embassies.

 The American Institute in Taiwan (AIT) is a non-profit, private corporation established shortly after the United States Government changed its diplomatic recognition from Taipei to Beijing on January 1, 1979.
 The Taiwan Relations Act (PL 96-8) of April 10, 1979, authorized the continuation of "commercial, cultural and other relations between the people of the United States and the people on Taiwan."
 It also provided that "any programs, transactions, or other relations conducted or carried out by the President or any Agency of the United States Government with respect to Taiwan shall, in the manner and to the extent directed by the President, be conducted and carried out by or through the American Institute in Taiwan."
 AIT's Taipei Office undertakes a wide range of activities representing U.S. interests, including providing consular services related to judicial assistance.
 AIT Washington, located in Arlington, Virginia, is the headquarters office of the American Institute in Taiwan.
 It serves as a liaison with its counterpart organization, the Taipei Economic and Cultural Representative Office (TECRO).
 Judicial assistance is provided by authorities on Taiwan in response to letters rogatory from foreign courts in accordance with Taiwan’s "Law Governing Extension of Assistance to Foreign Courts."